Democratic Republic of the Congo: Open Letter to the African Union Summit

 Document Introduction

-The core trajectory of the conflict involves the resumption of armed activities by the "March 23 Movement" (M23) at the end of 2021, leading to confrontations between the M23 (supported by the Rwandan Defense Forces), the Armed Forces of the DRC (FARDC), and their allies (including other armed groups).
+The core trajectory of the conflict involves the resumption of armed activities by the March 23 Movement (M23) in late 2021, leading to confrontations between the M23 (reportedly supported by the Rwandan Defense Forces) and the Armed Forces of the DRC (FARDC) along with their allies (including other armed groups).
 This conflict has resulted in serious violations of human rights law and international humanitarian law, potentially constituting war crimes and crimes against humanity, including sexual and gender-based violence, forced displacement, and other atrocities.
-Reports of hundreds of women and girls being raped and killed during the M23's incursion into Goma and the subsequent Munzenze prison break on January 27, 2025, further highlight the urgency of the situation.
+Reports that hundreds of women and girls were raped and killed during the M23's incursion into Goma city and the subsequent prison break at Munzenze Prison on January 27, 2025, further highlight the urgency of the situation.